lcnetdev/bfe/README.md

 From a design standpoint, the objective with `bfe` is to create the simplest 'pluggable' form editor one can to maximize experimental implementer's abilities to create/edit BIBFRAME data.
-It might be a little weighty as a result, but that was/is the objective.
+It might be a little weighty as a result, but ease-of-use is the objective.
 Still, there's lots to do and the roadmap above includes a few of those things.

 All contributions are welcome.
 If you do not code, surely you will discover an